amin-jafarpour/IoT-mesh/README.md

 1. Implementing a reliable network connection similar to TCP, but more customized towards IoT devices.
 2. Enforcing confidentiality, integrity, and non-repudiation smiliar to SSL, but more customized towards IoT devices.
 3. IoT network mesh utilizing a combination of Bluetooth and IEEE 802.11.
+4. IoT hardware virtualization so PCs can run an IoT emulator appearing as a regular IoT devices to other IoT devices in the network mesh.